Marciel032/FarmingSimulatorTelemetry/README.md

 2. Create a branch.
 3. Make your changes and commit them.
 4. Send to original branch.
-5. Create the pull request to dev branch.
+5. Create the pull request.

 Alternatively, see the GitHub documentation at [how to create a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).